Please RSVP: caroline.pearce@bridport-tc.gov.uk

 Our rivers in the UK are in a sad state.
 The historic method of combined sewage (rainwater and sewage) has created the unacceptable practice of flushing untreated sewage into our rivers.
 Some farms allow runoff of pesticides, silage and animal waste to leach into our rivers, and industry adds chemical by products.
 The organisation responsible for monitoring this, the Environment Agency, is underfunded, understaffed.
 Monitoring the thousands of miles in the UK was never one that could be accomplished by a small team of experts.

 Fortunately there is a solution, one that anyone who lives near a river can be part of.
-There are three methods of river monitoring, two which are established procedures: Riverfly, CSI and Water Guardians.
+First our rivers need a their health monitored: consistently, over time: this data becomes the bedrock of understand their health.
+There are three methods of volunteer river monitoring, two which are established procedures: Riverfly, CSI and Water Guardians.

 Riverfly actually asks its monitors to scuff the bottom of their river site, collect invertebrate flies and then count them.
 It is quite astonishing what lives beneath the surface and it gives a good indication of river health.
 If you are keen please have a read of the information on their website: https://www.riverflies.org/ .
 The Dorset contact is Angus Menzies riverfly@dorsetwildlifetrust.org.uk, who will sign you up for training.
-The kit for Riverfly is expensive, but Dorset AONB are buying kits that will be able to be shared.
-Both Riverfly and CSI require permission from landowners.
+The kit for Riverfly is expensive, but if you are in or around Bridport, there is a kit sharing scheme overseen by Bridport Town Council.

 The Citizen Science Investigation is very well described on the Westcountry Rivers Trust website.
 All potential monitors need to register through their volunteer manual (link).
 It is very thorough with clear detail (written and video) and gives you the training you need to get started.
 The process does not require wading but does require sampling and performing simple tests.
 WD FoE are helping to coordinate CSI over the Brit catchment and more details can be found here.